 Ohio State Settles 11 Lawsuits With Sex Abuse Survivors

-Ohio State University announced today that they have agreed to settle 11 of 18 lawsuits filed against the school by approximately 350 men alleging sexual abuse by former wrestling team physician, Dr. Richard Strauss.
+Ohio State University announced today that they have agreed to settle 11 of 18 lawsuits filed against the school which included complaints by approximately 350 men alleging sexual abuse by former wrestling team physician, Dr. Richard Strauss.

 The university did not disclose the amount of money that would be paid out with each settlement, but stated via press release that the funds would be allocated by an independent special master “on an individual basis based on the harm and damages experienced by each survivor.”

 Dr. Richard Strauss, who died by suicide in 2005, served as the wrestling team’s doctor over a span of nearly two decades.
 In that time, he is alleged to have sexually abused or assaulted hundreds of student athletes.

 Attorney Rick Schulte of Wright & Schulte LLC served as lead negotiator for a number of the plaintiffs’ firms.
 Schulte indicated the settlement was agreed upon following extensive negotiations.

 “The bravery of our clients is humbling,” Schulte said via the university’s press release.
 “We are pleased that Ohio State stepped forward and did the right thing.
 This settlement will help our clients move forward with the healing process.”